-If the housing authority is not legally required to provide a grievance hearing, it must include this information in the lease termination notice, advise the tenant of the judicial eviction procedure used by the housing authority, state that the judicial proceeding satisfies due process, and state whether the eviction is for criminal activity or for drug-related activity.
+If the housing authority is not legally required to provide a grievance hearing (check your local laws), it must include this information in the eviction notice, advise the tenant of the court eviction procedure used by the housing authority, state that the court case satisfies due process, and state whether the eviction is for criminal activity or for drug-related activity.

 If the housing authority still intends to proceed with eviction, it must file a civil complaint with the district court.
 You will be notified of a trial date and you may represent yourself at trial.
 You have the right to demand that the housing authority reveal the basis of its decision to evict you: the identity of all witnesses and all written evidence it will present at trial.
 You have the right to contact and be represented by an attorney.

 Read the Regulation: Code of Federal Regulations (CFR), Title 24 § 966.50-7

 An owner of HUD housing may not refuse or decline to renew a lease.
 The owner may terminate the lease for an alleged breach of lease.
 When an owner believes the tenant has breached the lease, the landlord must send the tenant a written eviction notice that states the following:

 - specific reasons why the landlord is terminating the tenancy;

 - the date on which the lease will terminate;

 - if the tenant remains in the unit, the landlord may evict the tenant only by bringing a court case in district court; and,

 - that the tenant has the right to present a defense to the eviction in court.